Guest Post: Derick Wade

 In 1994, not long after the Bland judgement, I was telephoned one day by the office of the Official Solicitor.
 “Was I familiar with the vegetative state, and if so would I be prepared to see two people for them?”
 I could reasonably honestly answer that I was familiar with it – one sees people left unconscious long after brain injury in my line of work.
 I did not claim expertise, and nor was I asked.
 I said “yes, to both questions.” and was sent relevant guidelines, and instructions.
 With practice I improved, and I wrote my first article on the matter with one of the Official Solicitors, published in the BMJ.
 I also saw one case who was definitely not vegetative (and two very well know experts had said that she was); the case has been written up with a ten year follow-up (not by me).

 In about 2000, having seen about fifteen or more cases for the Official Solicitor and various NHS hospitals, the next chance event occurred.
 Talking one evening with my family about my work, my elder daughter asked me what I thought about the ethics of withdrawing food and fluid.
 I replied something like “Well, I have never really thought about it.” which horrified her, and surprised me (though research suggests that actually I am quite normal in that regard, as doctors usually consider matters clinically, not ethically).
 Anyway, I decided to research the issue and wrote another article, which was also published in the BMJ.
-Interestingly despite making several provocative statements, I only received one letter about it.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.